lorenzobats/kickstart.nvim/README.md

 Read through the `init.lua` file in your configuration folder for more information about extending and exploring Neovim.
-That also includes examples of adding popularly requested plugins.
+That also includes examples of adding popularly requested plugins.read

 ### Getting Started